- Do you find yourself dealing with chronic health issues or eclipsed from reaching your life goals due to health issues?

 functional medical testing

-Functional medicine essentially looks at underlying factors that govern health and addresses where imbalances are occurring.
+Functional medicine looks at underlying factors that govern health and addresses where imbalances are occurring.
 Imbalances in key body systems such as immune, hormone, digestion and detoxification are assessed to find out how those systems are interacting and determining each other.
 For example, stress hormones that are imbalanced will disrupt thyroid hormones, digestion and immune health.

 The expression of those imbalances are like the branches on the tree below – where signs and symptoms are evident.
 The Functional health of the systems are assessed in the trunk meanwhile to find the roots of health issues.